-The time of year with warmer water lasts for 3.2 months, from August 2 to November 7, with an average temperature above 79°F. The day of the year with the warmest water is September 13, with an average temperature of 80°F.
+The time of year with warmer water lasts for 3.2 months, from August 2 to November 7, with an average temperature above 79°F. The month of the year in Pukalani with the warmest water is September, with an average temperature of 80°F.

-The time of year with cooler water lasts for 4.0 months, from January 8 to May 9, with an average temperature below 76°F. The day of the year with the coolest water is February 18, with an average temperature of 75°F.
+The time of year with cooler water lasts for 4.0 months, from January 8 to May 9, with an average temperature below 76°F. The month of the year in Pukalani with the coolest water is March, with an average temperature of 75°F.

 To characterize how pleasant the weather is in Pukalani throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Pukalani for general outdoor tourist activities is from early April to mid October, with a peak score in the first week of August.